 All students who have been admitted to the PhD program but have not yet successfully defended a dissertation will participate in the annual review every year.
 Students who are officially on leave from UW in the winter quarter may be excused from the annual review for one year; a student may not be excused from the review process for more than one year while in the program.
 If a student does not participate in the required annual review process, they will not be eligible to register for classes in subsequent quarters until they have met the participation requirements.

 The review committee will include all tenure-line faculty members in HCDE with the exception of those faculty members who are on sabbatical leave or are otherwise formally excused by the Chair of HCDE.

 The general timeline for the annual review process is shown in the table below.

 No later than

-All PhD students submit a completed Annual Review Form, a transcript, and a current course of study form to the Student Services Manager.
+All PhD students submit a completed Annual Review Form, a current CV with activities from the recent year highlighted in yellow, and an updated and signed course of study form to the Director of Academic Services.

 ninth week of